RavensbourneWebMedia/Digital_Advertising/sessions/06/README.md

 In the last lecture we looked at the My Burberry campaign as an example of omnichannle advertising.
 This week we'll look at a men's fragrance, Brit Rhythm to further our understanding of co-ordinated cross channel advertising.

+Before we start:

+What is multi-channel advertising?

+What is omni-channel advertising?

+What are your thoughts?

+Remember: You can also see these presentations as a way of presenting an advertising campaign.
+We'll talk about this afterwards.

 [Burberry Brit Rhythm.](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/master/sessions/07/Omnichannel_Advertising_Brit_Rhythm.pdf)

+What did you notice about the presentation?
+What sections were used to explain the camapign from start to finish?

+These were the sections within the presentation, you could use these as a template moving forwards:

+1. The background of the project - intro to the brief.
+2. Target Market Research - Reasons to buy, Key selling points, customer behaviours.
+3. The campaign idea - the slogan - core points (digitally lead, bottle icon, UGC, live music link).
+4. The visual aesthetic  - of the campaign, moodpboard leading to graphics.
+5. Campaign touch points (with your visual aesthetic) - What are your creative marketing ideas??
+BE CREATIVE!
+(Brit Rhythm Tattoos, 3 gig in 3 cities, Instagram, .com.
+6. The Campaign Plan - How do you touch point work together?
+Over time?
+To build suspense?
+Across the world?
+With key events for your company?

+Brand these slides!
+Design your advertising campaigns and touch points.
+Be creative!

 ## D&AD Winners 2016